erangalds/t-python-asynchronous-programming/04-multiprocessing/00-multiprocessing.md

 For common scenarios where you want to apply a function to a collection of inputs using multiple processes, `multiprocessing.Pool` is very convenient.
 It manages a pool of worker processes for you, handling task distribution and result collection automatically.

 Let's see how it simplifies the CPU-bound task from our first example.
+Let's look at `04-pools.py`.

 ```python
 import multiprocessing